stoqs/stoqs/README.md

 [![Requirements Status](https://requires.io/github/stoqs/stoqs/requirements.svg?branch=master)](https://requires.io/github/stoqs/stoqs/requirements/?branch=master)

-STOQS is a geospatial database and web application designed to give oceanographers efficient acccess to *in situ* measurement and *ex situ* sample data.
+STOQS is a geospatial database and web application designed to give oceanographers efficient integrated acccess to *in situ* measurement and *ex situ* sample data.
 See http://www.stoqs.org for more information.

 ##### Getting started with a STOQS development system